lukemarsden/flocker-install-scripts/README.md

 $ curl -s http://${MASTER_IP}:4523/v1/state/containers | jq .
 ```

 As an exercise for the reader, why not find out what happens when you try to migrate a 1GB PostgreSQL database?
-Watch the output of `zfs list` and observe the small amount of downtime in the database...
+Watch the output of `zfs list` and observe the small amount of downtime at the end of the database migration...

 What did you think of this demo?
 Let us know in the comments, on IRC on #clusterhq on Freenode, or on Hacker News...